Homepage of the site 'What to do with your life?'

 Comment

-At the level of the four causes mentioned for the progressive deterioration of the social fabric, the first (excessive increase in inequalities) corresponds to the feeling of injustice, the second to excessive hierarchical pressure, and the other two (loss of confidence in the elites and rise The loss of confidence in the elites corresponds to the loss of objective confidence, linked to their unsatisfactory way of functioning, and the rise in power of 'everyone to his own truth' corresponds to the loss of subjective confidence, linked to the rise in beliefs to the detriment
+Regarding the four causes mentioned of the gradual degradation of the social fabric, the first (excessive rise in inequalities) corresponds to the feeling of injustice, the second (proliferation of jobs that are not directly useful) to excessive hierarchical pressure, and the other two (loss of trust in the elites and the rise of 'everyone has their own truth') correspond to the feeling of distrust.

-Refer to the question 'What does Parkinson's Law tell us?'
+'What does Parkinson's Law teach us?'